-Two daily roundtrips are proposed for initial service.
+Two to five daily roundtrips are proposed for initial service.
 The running time between Los Angeles and Indio is 3 - 3.5 hours, with a proposed maximum speed of the service is 79 miles per hour (mph).
 Connections would be provided to The Pacific Surfliner daily intercity service at the Fullerton Station, and Metrolink's IEOC Line at the Riverside - Downtown Station.
-Connections to Metrolink's San Bernardino Line could also be made at the Riverside - Downtown Station with rail or bus transfers.
+Connections to Metrolink's San Bernardino Line could also be made with bus transfers.